cecemel/metaaldetectievondstmeldingen-dev/README.md

-# metaaldetectievondsten-dev
+# metaaldetectievondstmeldingen-dev

-## deployment of dev environment for the 'metaaldetectievondsten' app
+## deployment of dev environment for the 'metaaldetectievondstmeldingen' app

 ### build instructions